CutieMath/d3-knowledge-base/README.md

     .line()
     .x((d) => xScale(d.date))
     .y((d) => yScale(d.close))
-    .curve(d3.curveCatmullRom.alpha(0.5));
+    // This smoothes the line path giving a curve Look and Feel .curve(d3.curveCatmullRom.alpha(0.5));

   // Here we create the path svg element and in the d attribute we pass the line function with the